no-go/ReoTwe/README.md

  -  switch images on/off in preferences
  -  english and german interface
  -  night mode
- -  it is possible to send text only tweets (you get a login dialog on first try)
+ -  it is possible to send text only or low resolution picture tweets (you get a login dialog on first try)
  -  if you are logged in, it gets your friend list and at it to the preferences automaticaly (and yourself)

 ## Get the App